raulinoneto/cat-breeds/README.md

 ### Tests

-Run the tests using follow command:
+Run the tests using the command bellow:

 ```sh
 $ composer test